-Kugel hernia mesh lawsuits are beginning to settle, thanks in part to a change in defense counsel.
-The products, manufactured by Davol, are defective because they the plastic ring can break off, causing perforation and infections.
+Kugel hernia mesh lawsuits are settling, thanks in part to a change in defense counsel.
+The products, manufactured by Davol, are defective because the plastic ring can break off, causing perforation and infections.
 Left untreated, these injuries can be fatal.
-Davol has since eliminated use of the plastic rings, in favor of a bio-absorbable ring.
+Davol has since eliminated the use of the plastic rings, in favor of a bio-absorbable ring.

 For more on Kugel Mesh lawsuits and settlements, see our prior blog post.